America’s College Enrollment Slump

 Take Sweet Briar College, for instance.

-The Washington Post says the school was being forced to shutter its doors after 100 years of operation this August, when critical enrollment shortages financially crippled the small women’s college.
-Later sources report that restructuring and legal action have kept the doors open at least for a little while.
+The Washington Post reported during the Spring 2015 semester that Sweet Briar would be forced to shutter its doors after 100 years before the start of the next semester.
+Critical enrollment shortages had financially crippled the small women’s college.
+Later sources report that restructuring and legal action have kept the doors open…for now.

-Sweet Briar was hardly alone in its struggle.
-The Washington Post identifies other reputable private, non-profit colleges that have folded over the last year in just the D.C. region, including the Virginia Intermont College, the National Labor College, and the Corcoran College of Art & Design, the last of which was assimilated into George Washington University.
+But other schools were not as fortunate as Sweet Briar.
+The Washington Post identifies other reputable private, non-profit colleges that folded between 2014 and 2015 in just the D.C. region, including the Virginia Intermont College, the National Labor College, and the Corcoran College of Art & Design, the last of which was assimilated into George Washington University.

-Other colleges in the region are facing some pretty difficult decisions in their immediate future, with some experiencing enrollment declines as sharp as 35 percent over just the last year.
+Other colleges in the region are facing some pretty difficult decisions in their immediate future, with some experiencing enrollment declines as sharp as 35 percent over the 2014-2015 academic year.

 The Daily Caller warns that the enrollment decline is having a destructive ripple effect on the nation’s smaller campuses.
-Over the last year, schools with a starting enrollment of under 3,000 have ceded roughly 2.4 percent of their collective population, a trend which makes it difficult or impossible to adjust to shifting student needs and expectations.
+Over the course of 2015, schools with a starting enrollment of under 3,000 ceded roughly 2.4 percent of their collective population, a trend which makes it difficult or impossible to adjust to shifting student needs and expectations.